Fraunhofer-SIT/ModExTransformer/README.md

 # ModExTransformer
 # Transformer-based Extraction of Deep Image Models
-This is the official repository to the paper **Transformer-based Extraction of Deep Image Models** presented on the IEEE 7th European Symposium on Security and Privacy (EuroS&P'22).
+This is the official repository for the paper **Transformer-based Extraction of Deep Image Models** presented at the IEEE 7th European Symposium on Security and Privacy (EuroS&P'22).

-This repository is largely based on [deit](https://github.com/facebookresearch/deit).
+In our Paper, we propose to use a transformer model, namely Facebook's DeiT, to copy deep image models.
+Hence, this repository is largely based on [deit](https://github.com/facebookresearch/deit).

-The defense mechanisms are copied (with minor modifications) from [prediction-poisoning](https://github.com/tribhuvanesh/prediction-poisoning).
+The defense mechanisms described in Section 6 of the Paper were taken from [prediction-poisoning](https://github.com/tribhuvanesh/prediction-poisoning).

 ## Dependencies